This scenic county park is just a few miles east of Wausau and offers hiking, fishing, camping and more.

 Ted enjoys golf, fishing, snowmobiling and is a Detroit Lions fan, a passion shared by his son Zack.
 Ted is also an Elder with Trinity Lutheran Church.
 Jodi enjoys baking, gardening, fishing and volunteering as a STEM Scouts leader at Trinity Lutheran School.

-The family enjoys attending sporting events, including the Wisconsin Woodchucks and an annual family outing to a Packer vs. Lions game.
+The family enjoys attending sporting events, including the Wausau Woodchucks and an annual family outing to a Packer vs. Lions game.

 "Our kids have really enjoyed trying new sports over the past few years." said Jodi.

 Abbi has a love of animals and has been riding horses for three years.
 She has participated in two riding competitions and took second place in her very first competition.
 Abbi is also musically talented as she plays clarinet, ukulele, violin and the piano.
 In addition to music and animals, she loves to bake, read, play volleyball and softball.
 Abbi has a of love for fishing like her dad, and usually catches the most fish in of anyone in the family.